MerginMaps/docs/src/layer/numbers/index.md

+---
+description: See how to set up Editable Range or Range Slider to record numbers in the forms in Mergin Maps mobile app.
+---

 # Numbers

 Number fields can be handled by the **Range** widget.
 Two options are supported by the <MobileAppNameShort />: [editable range](#range) and [slider](#slider).